r-lib/vctrs/tests/testthat/_snaps/match.md

     Output
       <error/vctrs_error_matches_nothing>
       Error in `vec_locate_matches()`:
       !
-Each element must have a match. x The element at location 1 does not have a match.
+Each value of `needles` must have a match in `haystack`. x Location 1 of `needles` does not have a match.
     Code
       (expect_error(vec_locate_matches(1, 2, no_match = "error", needles_arg = "foo"))
       )
     Output
       <error/vctrs_error_matches_nothing>
       Error in `vec_locate_matches()`:
       !
-Each element of `foo` must have a match. x The element at location 1 does not have a match.
+Each value of `foo` must have a match in `haystack`. x Location 1 of `foo` does not have a match.
     Code
       (expect_error(vec_locate_matches(1, 2, no_match = "error", needles_arg = "foo",
         error_call = call("fn"))))
     Output
       <error/vctrs_error_matches_nothing>
       Error in `fn()`:
       !
-Each element of `foo` must have a match. x The element at location 1 does not have a match.
+Each value of `foo` must have a match in `haystack`. x Location 1 of `foo` does not have a match.
     Code
       (expect_error(vec_locate_matches(1, 2, no_match = "error", needles_arg = "foo",
         haystack_arg = "bar")))
     Output
       <error/vctrs_error_matches_nothing>
       Error in `vec_locate_matches()`:
       !
-Each element of `foo` must have a match in `bar`. x The element at location 1 does not have a match.
+Each value of `foo` must have a match in `bar`. x Location 1 of `foo` does not have a match.

 # errors with the right location on unmatched needles when different nesting containers are present